ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 Architecture exists, because we want to create a **system**.
 A system is the combination of all the different components that together define an application.
-These components can be loosely coupled, eg. using Microservices; it can be a monolithic application or any other combination of runtime components that fullfill certain business needs.
+These components can be loosely coupled, eg. using Microservices; it can be a monolithic application or any other combination of runtime components that fulfill certain business needs.
 This is a different scope than a system of systems.
 That would be the goal of Enterprise Architecture where the focus is on the strategic vision of an enterprise.